Setomaa

 Map of Setomaa from 1902.
-Regions then inhabited by Seto people in red, Russian-speaking areas in green, and (non-Seto) Estonian-speaking areas with red-and-white hatching.
+Regions then inhabited by Seto people in red, Russian-speaking areas in green, and (non-Seto) Estonian-speaking areas in pink.

 Setomaa (Setumaa; Сетумаа, Setomaa) is a region south of Lake Peipus and traditionally inhabited by the Seto people.
 The Seto dialect is a variety of South Estonian.
 The historic range of Setomaa is located in the territories of present-day Estonia and Russia.
 Estonian Setomaa presently consists of lands in Võru County located in southeastern Estonia and bordering Russia.
 Petseri (Russian: Pechory) has been the historic and cultural centre for the Setos.